-Some applications, such as (near), (Photos) and (Maps), have features that can use data about your current location.
+Some applications, such as (near) and (Photos), have features that can use data about your current location.

 If you select [Use Location Data] to remove the checkmark, you can disable use of location data in all applications.

 - This feature cannot be used in some countries and regions.

 - You cannot specify that your system can use location data if the use of location data is restricted in (Parental Controls).

 Obtaining location data

 - Your system can obtain location data using data from detected Wi-Fi access points, GPS satellites and cell phone base stations.

 - Connecting to the Internet lets your system obtain location data about detected Wi-Fi access points and cell phone base stations, shortens the time it takes to get location data, and makes it possible to get location data even in places where your system cannot receive GPS signals.

 - Your system must be connected to the Internet over a mobile network to use the data from cell phone base stations.

 - To obtain location data via GPS, go to an open-air location outside a building where interference will be minimal.

 Your system can obtain location data using data about detected Wi-Fi access points.
 Your system must be connected to the Internet to obtain location data.

 Obtaining location data using data about detected Wi-Fi access points

 - To obtain location data about detected Wi-Fi access points, your system must be connected to the Internet.